Yunoxa/RunyBot/README.md

-# This project is currently under construction, pls ignore
+# RunyBot
+This is a simple discord bot that manages roles.